 to

-Each track has one or more sample descriptions; each sample in the track is tied to a description by reference.
+Each track has one or more sample entries; each sample in the track is tied to an entry by reference.

 In A.10 change

 The basic 'shape' of the movie is set in initial MovieBox: the number of tracks, the available sample descriptions, width, height, composition, and so on.